ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Smoothing

-Once a fit has been determined, the line goes through a smoothing process which adjusts the coeefficients to a weighted average of previous coefficients.
+Once a fit has been determined, the line goes through a smoothing process which adjusts the coefficients to a weighted average of previous coefficients.
 If the fit is not within a specified `N` standard deviations of the average of previous coeffs, the most recent set of coefficients is used for the current line:

 ```
 ###